MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-resource-group-deployment-v1.md

 **`enableDeploymentPrerequisitesForCreate`** - **Enable Deployment Prerequisites**<br>
 `boolean`.
 Optional.
 Use when `action = Create Or Update Resource Group`.
 Default value: `false`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
+Applicable only when the Resource group contains virtual machines.

+Choosing the Deployment Group option configures the Deployment Group agent on each of the virtual machines.

-Enabling this option configures Windows Remote Management (WinRM) listener over HTTPS protocol on port 5986, using a self-signed certificate.
+Selecting the WinRM option configures the Windows Remote Management (WinRM) listener over HTTPS protocol on port 5986 using a self-signed certificate.
 This configuration is required for performing deployment operation on Azure machines.
-If the target Virtual Machines are backed by a Load balancer, ensure Inbound NAT rules are configured for target port (5986).
+If the target virtual machines are backed by a Load balancer, ensure the Inbound NAT rules are configured for target port (5986).
 <!-- :::editable-content-end::: -->
 <br>